 A Note About COVID-19: In light of the coronavirus pandemic, we’re making adaptations in how we deliver our program in the 2021-22 school year.
 For the latest on COVID-19 and SMART Reading, click here.

 We love finding ways to get kids excited about reading!
 Below are some resources and activities to help families enjoy books together.

-Summer Reading Bingo: We created a fun, interactive bingo game for you to play as a family, inspired by reading together.
+Fall Into Reading Bingo: We created a fun, interactive bingo game for you to play as a family, inspired by reading together.
 If you complete a blackout, we’ll send you a free book!
 Illustrations by Tobias Berblinger.
 The bingo flyer is available here: